-The adoption of the 2019-2025 Hockinson School District Capital Facilities Plan ("Capital Facilities Plan") for the purposes of planning for the District's facilities needs.
-Clark County and the city of Battle Ground will incorporate the District's Capital Facilities Plan into their Comprehensive Plans.
+The adoption of the Evergreen School District's 2019 - 2025 Capital Facilities Plan ("Capital Facilities Plan") for the purposes of planning for the District's facilities needs.
+Clark County, the City of Vancouver and the City of Camas will incorporate the District's Capital Facilities Plan into its Comprehensive Plan.
 A copy of the District's Capital Facilities Plan is available for review in the District's offices.